How to Use Honey in Tea

 Then, stir honey in the tea while it is still warm – before placing in refrigerator or adding ice.

 How much honey to use to sweeten tea you may ask?
 Well, it depends.
-I start with a tablespoon for a cup.
+I start with a tablespoon for a cup of tea.
 Then, adjust for your particular taste preference.

 The variety of honey used may also require more or less to get the flavor you desire.
+Use the same principle to make honey sweetened lemonade – it is good hot or cold.

 - natural sweetener